 It is an information and sharing resource! :)

 I do not discriminate against the types of blogs or pages people share especially those that include depression or MDD.
+I do reserve the right to remove hate, malice or violence.

 We all have our own light and dark to journey through.